JasonChou0219/test/docs/source/05_Software_Architecture.rst

 Include C4 diagrams of software architecture
 Maybe include UML diagrams here as well.

+// .. image:: Still missing.png
+//    :width: 800
+//    :alt: General architecture on a high level of abstraction

+// .. image:: Still missing.png
+//    :width: 800
+//    :alt: Architecture on a more detailed level

+Clarify:
+- General interaction between modules.
+- Interaction with redis DB and postgreSQL
+- Interaction with scheduler.py
+- Interaction with data-handler.py

 Backend
 ========
 include a pictogram of the backend that is more detailed than the general one.
 Include redis, postgreSQL, device layer,